 We intend to continue making expenditures and investments to support the growth of our business.
 In the future, we may require additional capital to pursue our business objectives and to respond to business opportunities, challenges, or unforeseen circumstances, including the need to develop new solutions or enhance our existing solutions, enhance our operating infrastructure, and acquire complementary businesses and technologies.
 Accordingly, we may decide to engage in equity or debt financings to secure additional funds.
 However, additional funds may not be available when we need them on terms acceptable to us, or at all.
-Our credit agreements include restrictive covenants and any debt financing we secure in the future could involve further restrictive covenants, which may make it more difficult for us to obtain additional capital and to pursue business opportunities.
+Any debt financing we secure in the future could involve restrictive covenants, which may make it more difficult for us to obtain additional capital and to pursue business opportunities.
 In addition, volatility in the credit markets may have an adverse effect on our ability to obtain debt financing.
 If we raise additional funds through further issuances of equity or convertible debt securities, our existing stockholders could suffer significant dilution, and any new equity securities we issue could have rights, preferences, and privileges superior to those of holders of our common stock.
-If we are unable to obtain adequate financing or financing on terms satisfactory to us, our ability to continue pursuing our business, results of operations, financial condition and prospects could be materially and adversely affected.
+If we are unable to obtain adequate financing or financing on terms satisfactory to us, our ability to continue pursuing our business objectives and to respond to business opportunities, challenges or unforeseen circumstances could be significantly limited, and our business, results of operations, financial condition and prospects could be materially and adversely affected.